cmsc828p-f17/project1b-mutually-exclusive-mutations/README.md

 #### Example data

-You can find example data for your project in [data/examples](https://github.com/cmsc828p-f17/project1b-mutually-exclusive-mutations/blob/master/data/examples).
+You can find a small example dataset for your project in [data/examples](https://github.com/cmsc828p-f17/project1b-mutually-exclusive-mutations/blob/master/data/examples).
+When run on this example dataset, your program should identify the implanted set of four "genes" (Gene-1, Gene-2, Gene-3, Gene-4) with significantly mutually exclusive mutations.

 #### Real data